hypo69/hypo/docs/gemini/consultant/ru/utils/cursor_spinner.md

 def show_spinner(duration: float = 5.0, delay: float = 0.1):
     """
-    Shows a spinning cursor in the console for a specified duration.
+    Displays a spinning cursor in the console for a specified duration.

-    :param duration: Duration of the spinner in seconds.
+    :param duration: The duration of the spinner (in seconds).
 Defaults to 5.0.
-    :type duration: float
-    :param delay: Delay between each spin in seconds.
+    :param delay: The delay between each spin (in seconds).
 Defaults to 0.1.
-    :type delay: float
+    :raises TypeError: If input is not a float.
+    :raises ValueError: If duration or delay is negative.
     """
+    if not isinstance(duration, float) or not isinstance(delay, float): raise TypeError("Duration and delay must be floats.") if duration < 0 or delay < 0:
+        raise ValueError("Duration and delay cannot be negative.")

     spinner = spinning_cursor()
     end_time = time.time() + duration

     try:
         while time.time() < end_time:
             sys.stdout.write(next(spinner))
             sys.stdout.flush()
             time.sleep(delay)
             sys.stdout.write('\b')
+    except StopIteration:
+        logger.info("Spinner finished.")
     except Exception as e:
-        logger.error(f"Error during spinner: {e}")
+        logger.error(f"An error occurred during the spinner: {e}")

 if __name__ == "__main__":
     print("Spinner for 5 seconds:")